-ENGL 80503 - Seminar in American Literature before 1900 Topics vary; recent offerings have included Emerson and His Circle" and "The American Renaissance."
+ENGL 80503 - Seminar in American Literature before 1900 (3) Topics vary; recent offerings have included Emerson and His Circle" and "The American Renaissance.""

-ENGL 80513 - Seminar in American Literature since 1900 Seminar in American literature since 1900.
+ENGL 80513 - Seminar in American Literature since 1900 (3) Seminar in American literature since 1900.
+Student cannot receive credit for ENGL 55213 and 80513.

-ENGL 80523 - Race and Gender in American Literature Examination of race and gender in American literature in relation to recent developments in fields such as women's studies, gender studies, critical race studies, Native American studies, and/or African American studies.
+ENGL 80523 - Race and Gender in American Literature (3)

+Examination of race and gender in American literature in relation to recent developments in fields such as women's studies, gender studies, critical race studies, Native American studies, and/or African American studies.
 Themes will vary by semester.

-ENGL 80533 - Literature of Latina/o Diaspora
+ENGL 80533 - Literature of Latina/o Diaspora (3)

 Examination of seminal works of literature in multiple genres by U.S. Latina/o authors.
-Particular emphasis will be put on a comparative approach, exploring the literature of Puerto Rican, Cuban, Chicana/o, Mexican,

-Dominican, and/or Nicaraguan Americans.
+Particular emphasis will be put on a comparative approach, exploring the literature of Puerto Rican, Cuban, Chicana/o, Mexican, Dominican, and/or Nicaraguan Americans.
 Texts vary by semester.
 Student cannot receive credit for ENGL 55533 and ENGL 80533.

-ENGL 80583 - Seminar in Contemporary African-American Literature This seminar provides graduate students with the opportunity to research and present theoretical approaches to representative contemporary fiction by African-Americans.
-Continuities will be established between theories shaped by the Black Arts Movement of the sixties and those shaped by postmodernist thinking.
+ENGL 80583 - Seminar in Contemporary African-American Literature (3) This seminar provides graduate students with the opportunity to research and present theoretical approaches to representative contemporary fiction by African-Americans.
+Continuities will be established between theories shaped by the Black Arts Movement of the sixties and those shaped by post-modernist thinking.
 Representative writers may include Alice Walker, Toni Cade Bambara, Charles Johnson, Toni Morrison and Ernest Gaines.
+Student cannot receive credit for ENGL 55583 and ENGL 80583.

-ENGL 80603 - Seminar in Kenneth Burke
+ENGL 80603 - Seminar in Kenneth Burke (3)